JetBrains/requirements/README.md

 ## Features

-* Highlighting and Syntax check for requirements.txt files in Intellij IDE
+* Highlighting and Syntax check for requirements.txt files in IDE
-* Highlighting not installed packages
-* Package installing
 * Reference to subrequirements files (Ctrl + click)
-* Opening packages in a browser
+* Opening packages in a browser (Ctrl + click)
+* Reformat file

 ## Code Inspections

+PyCharm, and other products if the Python plugin is installed:
 * Check if packages are installed
 * Checking package versions

+All IDEs:
 * Check if there are files to which there is a link
 * Check for duplicate definitions

 ## Quick fixes

+PyCharm, and other products if the Python plugin is installed:
 * Install package

 ## TODO